Conphil000/TFHoldings/README.md

 45-60 Minute Interview with COO
 45-60 Minute Interview with Project Manager

-$115K/Year, Had about 2 years of Experience.
+$115K/Year, about 2 years of Experience.

-> 6 hour interview for them to end up not even providing feedback.
+>> 6 hour interview for them to end up not even providing feedback.
 Seemed like a shady company from reviewing posts online and the producy seems predatory.